-The following figures showcase how the four scenarios compared to each other against some key metrics.
+The following figures showcase how the four scenarios compare to each other against some key metrics.
 Daily delay and VMT per capita follow a similar pattern in that they increase in the 2050 Base and 2018 MTP scenario future and are substantially reduced in the 2023 MTP scenario.
-Figure ?? show that even though there were some modest gains in the non-auto modes in the 2018 MTP, these gains increased significantly in the 2023 MTP.
+Figure ?? show that even though there were some modest gains in the non-auto mode share in the 2018 MTP, these gains increased significantly in the I-89 2050 Study scenario due to significant investments in TDM and non-auto transportation options in this scenario.
+The increase share of non-auto modes coupled with a reduction in vehicle trips (Figure ??) due to teleworking and carpooling, explain the significant reductions in delay and VMT for the I-89 2050 Study scenario.